hotdogee/portfolio/src/articles/en/gcp-certifications-complete.md

 _Most of my Google Cloud exams were taken at a Kryterion Authorized Testing Center, which provides a secure and professional environment._

 ![The modern lounge area of a testing center at dusk, with tables, chairs, a long counter with coffee and soda machines, and a view of the Taipei 101 skyscraper through a window.](https://res.cloudinary.com/hanlin-portfolio/image/upload/v1749231610/gcp-certifications-complete-testing-center-lounge_bx7zzg.jpg)
 _My preferred testing environment.
-This center in Taipei offers an excellent lounge with unlimited coffee and a great view of the city—a perfect place to relax and review notes before an exam._
+This center in Taipei offers an excellent lounge with unlimited coffee and a great view of the city, a perfect place to relax and review notes before an exam._

 ![A narrow hallway inside a testing center, lined with several identical doors labeled with signs like "TESTING ROOM A" and "TESTING ROOM G."](https://res.cloudinary.com/hanlin-portfolio/image/upload/v1749231609/gcp-certifications-complete-exam-hallway_zypoz6.jpg)
 _The final step: the testing room.
 Each exam is taken in a private, distraction-free room, allowing for complete focus on the challenges ahead._